 Creators of each film must decide this among themselves and must notify the festival manager of the name(s) that should appear on the award certificate and the prize check.

 No. One film per person per year.

 Yes.
 One person can work on multiple films; however, each person can submit only one film each year.

 Yes, so long as your submission meets the requirements of the Terms and Conditions of the Farhang Foundation Short Film Festival.

 Although Farhang Film Festival does not filter any film that are submitted, they do need to be non-religious in nature and refrain from endorsing or opposing any political position.

 Farhang Foundation Short Film Festival believes in transparency and accepts all films that are aligned with the festival’s Terms and Conditions.
 All submitted films would be available for public viewing on FarhangFilmFest.org.

 Farhang Foundation will notify the top six finalists via the email address provided at the time of registration.
-All finalists will be invited to an awards presentation event at the Los Angeles County Museum of Art, at which point they will be notified of their prize at a ceremony open to the public.
+All finalists will be invited to an awards presentation event, at which point they will be notified of their prize at a ceremony open to the public.